knightfury16/multi-service-commerce/README.md

 ### To change database name

-Change the env variable of node service in the respective compose file
+Change the env variable of node-app service in the respective compose file

 ```bash
 - PG_DATABASE=new-name
 ```

-and for prisma issue also have to manually also change the name in `DATABASE_URL` string in `./backend/.env`
+and for prisma issue also have to manually change the name in `DATABASE_URL` string in `./backend/.env`